 Q.9) What is the electricity voltage in Karachi?

 Ans: The electricity voltage in Karachi is 240V.
 Travellers from UK, North America, Central and South America, Middle East and Europe will need to bring along adapters/voltage transformers.

 Q.10) In case of emergency, whom should I call/contact?

-Ans: Emergency numbers
+Ans: Emergency numbers are:

-Fire Brigade Center: 16
+Fire Brigade Centre: 16